en-soiree-french-words-phrases-nightlife

 And if you’re self-studying French at home, there’s nothing stopping you from bringing a bit of France to your home country’s nightlife.

-Here are some essential French phrases, best accompanied by your drink of choice and some friendly Frenchmen!
+Here are over 30 essential party words and phrases in French, best accompanied by your drink of choice and some friendly Frenchmen!

 Contents